JHU-PL-Lab/www-fpse/lecture/specification-test.md

 #### How the tests run
 * The above `tests.ml` file is just defining an executable, like `histo.exe` on HW2
 * Build and run the executable to run the tests
-* Here is the dune build file for the simple set tests for example:
+* Here a dune build file which would work for the simple set tests for example:

 ```scheme
 (executable